 As an actor, Georgia has worked on Broadway, off-Broadway, and in dozens of distinguished regional theatre productions, including playing Jill Mason in the acclaimed Guild Hall production of Equus, starring Alec Baldwin, and originating the role of Lane in the world premiere of Lyle Kessler’s House on Fire (recently published by Samuel French).
 She has appeared on four major TV shows in the last year alone, including guest starring in Law & Order: SVU (which we all know is a rite of passage for New York actors), has worked on many independent films, commercials, web series, music videos, video games, live and recorded comedy sketches, and been in more readings and workshops than she can count.

-As a writer, Georgia works as a journalist for The Independent, writing primarily arts & culture pieces.
-She has been published as a poet and children’s story author, collaborated on and co-penned many comedy scripts, and has occasionally been hired as a script consultant for new works.
-This year, she served as the official judge of The Hampton’s annual Halloween BOO!
+As a writer, Georgia has worked as a resident arts & culture journalist for her favorite hometown newspaper, The East Hampton Independent, as well as contributing freelance pieces to several other Hamptons publications over the years.
+She has been published as a poet and children’s story author, penned and co-penned many scripts, even working from time to time as a script consultant for new works.
+Last year, she served as the official judge of The Hamptons' annual Halloween BOO!
 Short and Scary Story Contest.